Northern Nevada Adult Mental Health Services (NNAMHS)

 - Email address: email@example.com

 Dr. Sean Dodge has worked for the Nevada Division of Public and Behavioral Health’s Rural Clinics agency since 2010.
-He has been the Training Director for NV-PIC since its inception.
+He has served as the NV-PIC Training Director from its inception through 2017.
 Dr. Dodge earned his Psy.D. from Pacific University in Oregon with a focus on adolescent psychology.
 Dr. Dodge completed his internship at an adolescent treatment facility in Doylestown, PA and moved to Nevada in 2009 to complete his postdoctoral training working with adults at NNAMHS.
 Dr. Dodge’s training and experience has almost exclusively focused on treating adolescents and adults in community behavioral health settings.
 Dr. Dodge has been trained in and practices from an Acceptance and Commitment Therapy (ACT) perspective.
 Dr. Dodge also has many years of training and experience with a wide range of psychological assessments including objective personality, cognitive, and neurocognitive measures.
 In addition to direct clinical work, Dr. Dodge’s professional interests include training and supervision, treatment effectiveness for underserved clients, and the role of psychology in community and public health including population-based initiatives, public policy, and the integration of behavioral health with other social support services.
 Dr. Dodge serves as a secondary supervisor with a focus on child and adolescent cases, psychological assessment, and treatment from an ACT approach.

 Donald Campbell, Ph.D.